NVIDIA CUDA

 Register

-• The register file is a large array of registers that are shared among the threads in a warp.
+• The register file is a large array of registers that are shared among the threads in all warps within a thread block.
 Each thread has its own set of registers, and the number of registers available per thread can impact the number of threads (and hence warps) that can be active at a time on a multiprocessor.
 This is because the total number of registers in a multiprocessor is fixed.

 • The specific allocation of registers is handled by the compiler and hardware.
 When a kernel is launched, the compiler first analyzes the kernel’s code to determine the number of registers required per thread.
 This analysis takes into account not only the variables declared but also temporary registers needed for intermediate calculations and to store state information for context switches between threads.

 • Register spilling is a technique used when the number of registers required exceeds the number available.
-In such cases, some register contents are temporarily moved to local memory.
+In such cases, some register contents are temporarily moved to local memory, which is off-chip memory.

 • Local memory pertains to memory that is private to each thread.
 This memory type is used to store local variables specific to a thread’s execution context.